awsdocs/amazon-ses-developer-guide/doc-source/managing-identities.md

 1. In the navigation pane, under **Configuration**, choose **Verified identities**\.

-   The **Verified identities** table displays a list of both domain and email address identities\.
+   The **Loaded identities** table displays a list of both domain and email address identities\.

 1. In the **Identity** column, select the identity that you want to delete\.
 You can delete multiple identities by checking the box next to each identity that you want to delete\.